 Melissa is a medium-sized city located in the state of Texas.
 With a population of 23,571 people and two associated neighborhoods, Melissa is the 204th largest community in Texas.
-Much of the housing stock in Melissa was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Melissa economy is robust, and that jobs or other amenities are attracting an influx of new residents.
+Melissa has seen a significant amount of newer housing growth in recent years.
+Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
 This seems to be the case in Melissa, where the median household income is $137,875.00.

 Melissa real estate is some of the most expensive in Texas, although Melissa house values don't compare to the most expensive real estate in the U.S.